openaire/openaire-catalogue-docs/docs/data-model/pids-and-identifiers.md

 Therefore, when the record is collected from an authoritative source:

-* the identity of the record is forged using the PID, like `pidTypePrefix::md5(lowercase(doi))`
+* the identity of the record is forged using the PID, like `pidTypePrefix::md5(lowercase(pid value))`
 * the PID is added in a `pid` element of the data model

-When the record is collected from a source which is not authoritative for any type of PID:
+When the record is collected from a source which is _not_ authoritative for any type of PID:
-* the identity of the record is forged as usual using the local identifier
+* the identity of the record is forged as usual using the local identifier (typically the [oai identifier](http://www.openarchives.org/OAI/2.0/guidelines-oai-identifier.htm))
 * the PID, if available, is added as `alternateIdentifier`
+* Handles are still mapped as PIDs, although they are not associated with any OpenAIRE internal identifier prefix

 You can review the list of the PID authorities per entity in the [following section](#pid-authorities-per-entity).